 Issues

-• apex logs didn't work for me.
+didn't work for me.
 I was hoping to get the last stream of logs from CloudWatch Logs (i.e. where Lambda's output goes to) but it only worked for me once.

-This is probably more of a CloudWatch problem than an Apex problem - I've had issues with log stream content and ordering in the CloudWatch console before.
+This is probably more of a CloudWatch problem than an Apex problem - I've had issues with log stream content and ordering in the CloudWatch console before.- Accessing environment variables took a while for me to grok.
+Basically you put your variables in your

-• The Go SDK from AWS is still a little lacking, which is not Apex's fault.
+which is uploaded with your function for you to consume at your leisure.
+Reading this issue first would've helped me, and looks like it will improve (for Node.js runtimes) in the future. - The Go SDK from AWS is still a little lacking, which is not Apex's fault.
 In particular loading credentials and regions from file still isn't fully supported.

-• Currently I manage my function's dependencies by installing them in a package.json file per function.
+file per function.
 It's definitely a bit of overhead, but so far it's the best way I've found to manage them.
-When I try to deploy a function with a node_modules directory I get an error (and a failure to deploy):
+When I try to deploy a function with anode_modules

 ⨯ error: open functions/ohai/node_modules/node-feedparser/node_modules/lodash/collection/select.js: too many open files